 Why siblings can have the same ancestors, but different ethnicity estimates

 Genealogical DNA tests often provide a profile that shows a person’s ethnic background.
-Interestingly, many users are surprised to learn that their genetic heritage is different from that of their siblings.
+Many users are surprised to learn that their results can be slightly different from that of their siblings.

 While this might seem strange or even impossible, it’s actually pretty common.
 It’s a consequence of the complex relationship between genetics, ancestry, and ethnicity.